MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 Because the whole purpose of Remote Desktop Protocol (RDP) is to establish an interactive, visual session, the GUI limitation just described also applies.
 An application using RDP can't be containerized as-is.

 However, a good alternative is a remote management tool such as Windows Admin Center.
 You can use Windows Admin Center to manage Windows containers hosts, and the containers themselves, without the need to RDP into them.
 You can also open a remote PowerShell session to the host and/or containers to manage them.

 ### Stateful applications

 Applications that need to preserve state data can be containerized only if you isolate the data needed from one session to the next and store it in persistent storage.
-This might require some "rearchitecting" which may or may not be trivial but proceeding with it will eliminate this barrier to containerization.
+This might require some "rearchitecting", which may or may not be trivial, but proceeding with it will eliminate this barrier to containerization.

 An example of state is a web application that store images or music files to a local folder.
 In a traditional Windows environment, a file is saved to disk at the moment the write operation concludes, so if the instance (a VM in this case) fails, you simply bring it back up and the file will still be there.
 By contrast, if a container instance performing a write operation fails, the new container instance won't include that file.
 For this reason, you should consider using persistent storage so all container instances can store state data or files to a centralized, durable location.
 This type of rearchitecting does not require you to change the code of the application, just the type of storage used by the Windows instance.
 For more information, check out the Windows container [documentation on storage](../manage-containers/persistent-storage.md).